Primary Navigation Mobile

 30 minutes driving once a week should be enough to keep your car’s battery healthy.

 It really is that simple.
-Every time you take your car for a drive, its alternator (a little generator connected to the engine) produces electricity that keeps the battery topped up with electricity.
-Longer drives are best because it takes some time to regain the charge lost when starting the car – a big strain on the battery.
+Every time you take your car for a drive, its alternator (a little generator connected to the engine) produces electricity that keeps the battery topped up with charge.
+Longer drives are best because it takes some time to regain the charge lost when starting the car – a big drain on the battery.
 A 30-minute drive once a week should be enough to maintain a healthy battery.

 2. If you can’t drive your car, invest in a battery charger